Skip to main content

 This chapter describes the commands available in the spark utility.
 For more information on the features available in AMPS, see the relevant chapters in this guide.

 To run this client, simply type ./bin/spark at the command line from the AMPS installation directory.
-AMPS will output the help screen as shown below, with a brief description of the spark client features.
+It will output its help screen as shown below, with a brief description of the spark client features.

 %> ./bin/spark